VIEW OUR LATEST VIDEOS:

 Early next year, Kentucky Opera will begin to reveal various aspects of three specific, existing operas that exemplify these three themes, and it will unveil how the operas would be produced on stage.

 The 20/21 Amplify Your Voice season will culminate with Kentucky Opera inviting the community to choose which opera theme speaks most prominently to Kentuckians today.
 The opera chosen by our community will be performed during Kentucky Opera’s 70th anniversary season in the fall of 2022.

 to support the reimagined season include:

-Soprano Ashley Emerson will host an online video series that includes a lighthearted comparison of opera singers with athletes, artists and artisans in our community.
-They’ll compare notes, flaunt their skills, compare secrets of their craft and share in good-natured competition.
-Details coming soon.
+Soprano Ashley Emerson hosts this online video series that includes a lighthearted comparison of opera singers with athletes, artists, and artisans in our community.
+They compare notes, flaunt their skills, compare secrets of their craft, and share in good-natured competition.